 Enter the Quahog

 A quahog (pronounced KO-hog) is a large, hard-shelled clam..
 ‘Quahog’ comes from the Narragansett word, ‘poquauhock.’
 The Narragansett people had used their shells for wampum.
 New Englanders are really the only ones who call them quahogs.
 Others call them chowder clams.

 Though quahogs are native to the Atlantic coast from Prince Edward Island to the Yucatan, they are most abundant from Cape Cod to New Jersey.
 You’ll find Rhode Island smack in the center of quahog country.

 Population growth along Narragansett Bay has actually helped the quahog population.
 Quahogs feed on plankton, and plankton feeds on nitrates, which water treatment plants can’t filter out.
 One of the nice things about quahogs (in addition to their flavor) is that they filter impurities out of the water.

-Nelson Blount claimed credit for making the quahog a Rhode Island staple after the 1938 hurricane.
+Nelson Blount claimed credit for making the quahog a Rhode Island staple after the 1938 hurricane, one of the deadliest and most destructive ever to strike New England.
 His family had an oyster-harvesting-and-shucking business in Barrington, R.I., since the 1880s.
 It didn’t take much for Blount to realize the storm had wiped out his family business, unless he could find another shellfish to sell.

 So Blount began to sell the Narragansett Bay quahog as a tasty alternative to the oyster.
-F. Nelson Blount was a terrific salesman, and his sales pitch worked.
+Formally known as F. Nelson Blount, he was a terrific salesman.
+His sales pitch worked.

 Rhode Island embraced the hard-shelled bivalve.
 It made its way into important Rhode Island dishes like stuffies (stuffed clams), clams casino (a version of stuffies) and the controversial tomato-based clam chowder.